-The STS 808 Ludlum 3 simulator retains the same controls and options as the real instrument.
+The STS Mini-Instrument simulator retains the same controls and options as the real instrument.
+Audio functions may be controlled from the knob to turn on and off.
 When using it must be noted that the probe must be connected to the instrument and the connectors done up before the instrument is turned on, failure to do this may cause the initiation of the system to fail and result in no detection of the stimulant.
 When turning on the instrument will come on straight away and run through the normal start up procedure.
 However it must be noted the STS probe requires a longer warm up period in order to initialise the gas detection system and to allow the fan a period of time to settle after start up.
 If you listen to the probe on start up you will notice that the fan starts up with a fast and noisier tone and then after a few seconds settles to a slower quieter tone.
 Ideally the instrument and probe should be left for 30 seconds before the instrument is used to monitor.
 The instrument is designed to show a small background rate of 1 to 3 counts per second without exposure to any simulated source material.
 The probe head contains a very fine platinum wire detector (10 microns) and as such should be treated with respect, the grill over the front of the probe is to prevent items being pushed into the detector and is there for a reason.
 Before any attempt is made to access the fan head the instrument must be turned off and the probe cable disconnected from the instrument the gas sensor carries 2000Volts !!!

-3.1 Response to stimulant

-The probe contains a gas sensor and fan system, which enables it to detect the simulants SS4 and LS1 supplied by STS.
+3.1 Response to stimulant The probe contains a gas sensor and fan system, which enables it to detect the simulants SS4 and LS1 supplied by STS.
 In use, the probe is used exactly as a real probe - it requires to be held close to the surface being monitored, and must be passed over the surface at a slow, steady rate, or the sensor will not detect the gas, thus promoting good monitoring technique.

-3.2 Maintenance

-Should the detection become erratic or slow in response the first point is to check the batteries.
-The battery low indicator needle will read low as with the real instrument.
+3.2 Maintenance Should the detection become erratic or slow in response the first point is to check the batteries.
+The battery low displayed on the Mini-Instrument as with the real instrument ny selecting the first point on the setting knob.

 It should be noted that the STS electronics draw a significant current whilst sensing and so although the battery icon may suggest the batteries are ok please change them before any other action is taken.
-The Ludlum 3 requires 2 D cell batteries.
+The Mini-Instrument requires 6 AA cell batteries, the instrument is not rechargeable using the DC supply socket!